xmlunit/xmlunit.net/README.md

 output and hasn't got any dependencies.
 It uses NUnit 2.x for its own tests.
 The core library is complemented by NUnit constraints.

+## Checking out XMLUnit.NET

+XMLUnit.NET uses a git submodule for test resources it shares with XMLUnit for Java.
+You can either clone this repository using `git clone --recursive` or run `git submodule update --init` after inside your fresh working copy after cloning normally.

+If you have checked out a working copy before we added the submodule, you'll need to run `git submodule update --init` once.

 ## Building

 XMLUnit for .NET builds using NAnt, run `nant -projecthelp` for the